livepeer/go-livepeer/README.md

 If you have never set up your Go programming environment, do so according to Go's [Getting Started Guide](https://golang.org/doc/install).

-Now fetch and build the `livepeer` node using go - `go get github.com/livepeer/golp/cmd/livepeer`
+Now fetch and build the `livepeer` node using `go get github.com/livepeer/golp/cmd/livepeer`

 ## Setup
 The current version of Livepeer requires [ffmpeg](https://www.ffmpeg.org/).